Particular/docs.particular.net/nservicebus/rabbitmq/operations-scripting.md

 ### The retry helper methods

-The following code shows an example of how to perform the following actions:
+This code shows an example of how to perform the following actions:

  * Read a message from the error queue.
  * Extract the failed queue from the headers.